Open Accessibility Menu

 During pregnancy some women may develop gestational diabetes.
 A diagnosis of gestational diabetes doesn't mean that you had diabetes before you conceived, or that you will have diabetes after giving birth.
 If you have been diagnosed with gestational diabetes, it is important to follow your doctor's advice, attend all of your doctor’s appointments, follow a healthy eating pattern and be physically active to manage blood glucose (sugar), the main sugar found in the blood and the body's main source of energy.
 Learn more about gestational diabetes and the American Diabetes Association.

-To contact the diabetes care team:
+To contact the diabetes care team, call 833-604-7211.

 Available services: